lbryio/lbrycrd/README.md

 The Travis CI system makes sure that every pull request is built, and that unit and sanity tests are automatically run.

+### Testnet

+Testnet is maintained for testing purposes and can be accessed using the command `./lbrycrdd -testnet`.
+If you would like testnet credits, please contact kay@lbry.io or grin@lbry.io.

 ## License

 This project is MIT licensed.
 For the full license, see [LICENSE](LICENSE).